nhsconnect/document-store-prototype/documentation/tech/metadata-storage-in-dynamo-db.md

 #### Maintenance

-Options for creating tables:
-* use terraform
-* Use a gradle task to create tables and indexes
+Use terraform to create and update tables.